 The shape of a carabiner is important to its function in a given application.
 Some can be used interchangeably with little negative effect, and others perform poorly at tasks they are not designed for.

 The most popular style on the market, this shape comprises about 60 percent of the available carabiners produced.
 The offset-D features a wider basket that improves function, allows for a wider gate opening and can be scaled down resulting in smaller and lighter weight lockers.
 These carabiners effectively orient the load along the spine, so they are stronger then HMS/pear style, although not as strong as a traditional D-shape.
 All of the compact/lightweight lockers in this review are made in this shape, including the DMM Phantom Screwgate, Edelrid Pure Slider, and the Mad Rock Super Tech Keylock Screw.
-The only belay style locker that has this shape is the Petzl Freino.
+The only belay style locker we tested with this shape is the Petzl Freino.

 HMS, or pear-shaped lockers, have a wide basket and a narrow crotch.
 HMS stands for halb mastwurf sicherung, or the half clove hitch belay.
 Most climbers know this as a Munter hitch.
-The Munter is a hitch that takes up a lot of space on the basket or the carabiner and needs to freely move without being pinched by the spine, hence the wide basket.
+The Munter is a hitch that takes up a lot of space on the basket of the carabiner and needs to freely move without being pinched by the spine, hence the wide basket.
 These are also used frequently as belay and rappel carabiners, since they allow for even feeding of brake strands without pinching because of the wide, symmetrical basket used.
 For this reason they are the most common first locker purchased by new climbers, and are the second most frequently used shape of locker.
 HMS/pear shaped lockers are possibly the most versatile, as they are capable of doing anything, but they are usually rather large, and tend to be heavier than Offset-D carabiners because their design is not as inherently strong, requiring more material to compensate.
 So while they can be used for any locking purpose, most climbers only use them on their belay or rappel device, or as a master point of an anchor.
 Six of the lockers in this review are made in this shape, including the Petzl Attache, Black Diamond Vaporlock Magnetron, and the Edelrid HMS Bulletproof Triple FG.

 D-shaped lockers are not very popular anymore, but are still produced by climbing companies.
 The standard D is the strongest carabiner design because it keeps the load oriented along the strongest axis (the spine), but is a poor performer at many other common climbing tasks due to the tight basket and crotch shape.
 These carabiners aren't really used for climbing much anymore, having been pretty much totally superseded by the Offset-D shape, so we didn't include any in this review.